datamachines/jobs/tips.md

 # Tips for applying to Data Machines Internships

 Congratulations!
-Going to the website and clicking on the series of links which brought you to this tips section was a good idea.
+Going to the website and clicking on the series of links which brought you to this note was a good idea.
 Mention that you found it during your interview.
 It's a great indicator of your ability to solve problems and find information.
 We're excited to talk to _you_!

 Here are some tips to ensure your interview is successful.